hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - NTP authentication 2
     - NTP server - 1.1.1.1; client - 1.1.1.2
-    - command to enable the client to accept the server’s authentication key: <code style="color: #bb6600;">ntp server 1.1.1.1 key 1</code>
+    - command to enable the client to accept the server's authentication key: <code style="color: #bb6600;">ntp server 1.1.1.1 key 1</code>
   - test NTP authentication but any device synchronizes time with this router and that NTP authentication is not enforced: <span style="color: #bb6600;">NTP authentication is not enabled</span>
   - ACL `login block-for 100 attempts 4 within 60`: if <span style="color: #bb6600;">four failures occur in 60 seconds</span>, the router goes to quiet mode for 100 seconds
   - result of configurations w/ the authorization for the admin 5 user